richardjkendall/athena-query/README.md

 Command line utility for querying AWS Athena, seeks to emulate sqlite3.
 It implements some similar commands (the . notation) as sqlite3.

 It provides an interactive shell where you can run SQL queries against AWS Athena.
-The utility sends the query to Athena and then displays the results as a table or as CSV.
+The utility sends the query to Athena and then displays the results as a plain-text table, CSV or JSON.
+JSON mode can support the format needed by SeRdE.

 ## How to use